yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/administer-yugabyte-platform/high-availability.md

 Each HA cluster includes a single active YBA instance and at least one standby YBA instance, configured as follows:

 - The active instance runs normally, but also pushes out backups of its state to all of the standby instances in the HA cluster.
-- A standby instance is completely passive while in standby mode and cannot be used for managing or monitoring clusters until you manually promote it to active.
+- A standby instance is completely passive while in standby mode and can't be used for managing or monitoring clusters until you manually promote it to active.

 Backups from the active instance are periodically taken and pushed to standby instances at a configurable frequency (no more than once per minute).
 The active instance also creates and sends one-off backups to standby instances whenever a task completes (such as creating a new universe).
 Metrics are duplicated to standby instances using Prometheus federation.
 Standby instances retain the ten most recent backups on disk.